pytorch/pytorch/docs/source/distributed.rst

 - such as, `export GLOO_SOCKET_IFNAME=eth0`

-Other NCCL environmental variables
+Other NCCL environment variables
 """"""""""""""""""""""""""""""""""
-NCCL has also provided a number of environmental variables for fine-tuning purposes.
+NCCL has also provided a number of environment variables for fine-tuning purposes.

 Commonly used ones include the following for debugging purposes:

 - `export NCCL_DEBUG=INFO`
 - `export NCCL_DEBUG_SUBSYS=ALL`

-For the full list of NCCL environmental variables, please refer to `NVIDIA NCCL's official documentation <https://docs.nvidia.com/deeplearning/sdk/nccl-developer-guide/docs/env.html>`_
+For the full list of NCCL environment variables, please refer to `NVIDIA NCCL's official documentation <https://docs.nvidia.com/deeplearning/sdk/nccl-developer-guide/docs/env.html>`_